-J. Harris Tuesday 10-12 JHB317 The seminar is the core course of the Department’s doctoral program.
+J. Harris (fall) A. Mittermaier (winter) Tuesday 10-12 JHB317 The seminar is the core course of the Department’s doctoral program.
 It is required of, and limited to, all first year Ph.D. students of the Department.
 The purpose of the course is to provide doctoral students with a general understanding of the study of religion through constructive engagement with a number of fundamental challenges--theoretical and methodological--that commonly confront researchers in the field.
 Among the foundational themes to be explored: the ontological specificity of religious phenomena; the peculiarities of religious language, discourse, and worldviews; the varieties of religious institutionalization; the historical transformation and social “embeddedness” of religions; the embodiment of religion; and the constitution of religious selves or actors.
 To facilitate our seminar engagements with problems of theory, concept-formation, methods, data, and explanation, a number of major interpretive controversies in the study of religion will also be featured.

 RLG3401H – Readings in Buddhist Texts I

 Goodman Monday 1-3 JHB214 With the aim of familiarizing students with texts that have been critical for the development of Buddhist literature across regions, historical periods, and languages, this course offers a close reading of one or more primary texts in translation or in the source language(s).
 Texts read may include, but are not limited to, sūtras, tantras, jātakas/avadānas, verse, commentarial and scientific literature, historiography, and epigraphy.
 The course focuses on texts from East and Central Asia.